vishnuraosharma/Me2B/README.md

-# me2b
+# Me2B
-# Project Name
+*Disclaimer: This is a school project.*

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description

-Just upload a PDF describing your product and Me2B connects you with leads from the Hive, our database of thousands real companies.
+Just a product PDF and Me2B connects you with leads from The Hive, our database of thousands of real companies.
 - Generate a variety of buyer profiles for your product using state of the models (Llama3 80B, Mixtral 7B, GPT 3.5 Turbo, Claude 3.0) to inform your emerging or established GTM strategies
 - Find qualified leads for your product and develop the right content for the right companies with our Me2B Bot
 - Discover new opportunites that fit in your existing ICP and chat about them with Me2B Bot